PiwikPRO/PPMS-PublicDocs/tracker/tracker_object.rst

 .. function:: ping()

-    Ping method may be used to update session dimensions during page view without attaching them to actions.
+    Ping method sends request that will update session values without creating new event or page view.
+Most common use for this method is update of session custom dimensions or custom variables.

 .. function:: addListener(domElement)